 - Elevate 50 WDG at 1.5 lb/A. Can be used up to and including the day of harvest.
 Group 17 fungicide.
 12-hr reentry.

 - Iprodione-based products plus another fungicide with a different mode of activity.
 Can apply the day of harvest.
+Do not mix with insecticides due to honey bee adult and/or larval toxicity.
 Group 2 fungicide.
 24-hr reentry.